 What is the PSAT/NMSQT?

-The Preliminary SAT/National Merit Scholarship Qualifying Test (PSAT/NMSQT) is a multiple-choice standardized exam that tests your knowledge in math, evidence-based reading, and writing for the competition of winning national scholarship.
+The Preliminary SAT/National Merit Scholarship Qualifying Test (PSAT/NMSQT) is a multiple-choice standardized exam that tests your knowledge in math, evidence-based reading, and writing for the competition of winning a national scholarship.

 Instead, the NSMC will be looking at your selection index score for the national merit scholarship, which will be between 48-228 so make sure you fall in this criteria.